 - Add New Services

 This could involve expanding the scope of the services you already offer or adding entirely new services that complement your existing offerings.
 For example, if you own a catering business, you could start offering event planning services in addition to your current catering services.
 Or, if you run a carpet cleaning business, you could add tile cleaning or air duct cleaning to your list of offerings.
-Absolute Carpet & Floors of Duluth, GA provides pet odor and stain removal with their floor cleaning service.
+Some carpet cleaning companies provide pet odor and stain removal with their floor cleaning service.

 - Clear Target Audience